ArabiFalasteen/ArabiTime/README.md

 ### 9. 🏡 The Homework Desk & Review Panel
 To wrap up their study loop, students can type translation prompts directly into responsive text boxes.
 When they hit "Submit," a smart validation system grades their sentence construction on the spot.
 And don't worry—if they accidentally hit an extra space bar or omitted a trailing punctuation mark, the app uses built-in fuzzy-matching to ignore the minor syntax typo and give them the credit they deserve!

----

-## 🛠️ Technical Architecture

-This hub is engineered as a zero-dependency **Single Page Application (SPA)** utilizing fundamental front-end web technologies:
-*   **HTML5 & CSS3:** Structural semantics paired with advanced animations for the 3D card-flipping mechanics, responsive flex/grid layouts, global theme variables, and active tab transitions.
-*   **Vanilla JavaScript (ES6+):** Pure client-side logic utilizing a robust, multi-dimensional array ecosystem.
-It manages quiz states, filters active vocabulary lists by lesson categories, tracks metrics, and provides automated text validation entirely inside the user's browser without demanding external databases or servers.

----

-## 🚀 Getting Started / Installation

-Because this application runs entirely on client-side code, it requires **no compilation, no local servers, and no dependencies**.

-1.  **Download the project file:** Ensure your application file is saved with an `.html` extension (e.g., `arabic-with-areej-v2.html`).
-2.  **Launch the application:** Double-click the file to launch it directly inside any modern web browser (Chrome, Firefox, Safari, Edge).
-3.  **Study & Practice:** Toggle through the navigation headers seamlessly to explore your multi-lesson content!